(346) 340 4414

 When to Discuss Colonoscopy With a Gastroenterologist

-Patients should discuss colonoscopy with a gastroenterologist if they experience:
+Patients should schedule a discussion about colonoscopy if they notice:

 • Persistent diarrhea or rectal bleeding